The 4 factors we cannot ignore when we go after our goals

 Set deadlines: Deadlines have immense power.
 They are not there to make you panic, they are there to help you to focus.
 There is a reason why Christmas Eve is the busiest shopping day of the year.
 It is a deadline that you can’t change.
 For this reason, your goal and well as the steps should have deadlines.

-These factors allow us to be engaged in the goal achievement process and allows us to recognize opportunities as opportunities as opposed to a distraction.
+These factors allow us to be engaged in the goal achievement process and allow us to recognize opportunities as opportunities and not a distraction.

 Founder of V-Formation Training and Development